-AVOID DIETS, LIFESTYLES & HERBS THAT AGGRAVATE THESE EFFECTSAccording to Ayurveda, one or more of the following doshas and qualities may aggravate 'Many cracks on tongue'.
-If you have an excess of one of these doshas or qualities below, Ayurveda recommends reducing foods and lifestyle habits that aggravate them.
-Click on the quality to learn what foods and lifestyle habits should be reduced.
+AVOID DIETS, LIFESTYLES & HERBS THAT AGGRAVATE THESE EFFECTSAccording to Ayurveda, one or more of the following doshas and biocharacteristics may aggravate 'Many cracks on tongue'.
+If you have an excess of one of these doshas or biocharacteristics below, Ayurveda recommends reducing foods and lifestyle habits that aggravate them.
+Click on the biocharacteristic to learn what foods and lifestyle habits should be reduced.

 To learn more about the symbols above, click on them.

-FAVOR DIETS, LIFESTYLES & HERBS WITH THESE MEDICINAL EFFECTSEverything you eat has an effect on your body, which Ayurveda categorizes in a simple and easy way, using gunas.
-Gunas are qualities (like cold and hot) that describe the effect a food or herb has on your body.
+FAVOR DIETS, LIFESTYLES & HERBS WITH THESE MEDICINAL EFFECTSEverything you eat has an effect on your body, which Ayurveda categorizes in a simple and easy way, using biocharacteristics (gunas).
+Biocharacteristics are qualities (like cold and hot) that describe the effect a food or herb has on your body.
 Cooling foods like cucumber, decrease metabolism.
 Heating foods like chili pepper, stimulate your body and increase metabolism.
-For 'Many cracks on tongue', you should select foods with the following qualities (gunas).
+For 'Many cracks on tongue', you should select foods with the following biocharacteristics.
 Individual results will vary, based on your body type and the root cause of your imbalance.

 To learn more about the symbols above, click on them.